Nugetzrul3/Microbitcoin-Firefox-Wallet/README.md

-# Sugarchain-Firefox-Wallet
+# MicroBitcoin-Firefox-Wallet

-Light sugarchain Web wallet in the form of a firefox add-on which utilises bitcoin.js and a simple REST API https://api.sugarchain.org
+Light MicroBitcoin Web wallet in the form of a firefox add-on which utilises bitcoin.js and a simple REST API https://api.mbc.wiki

 ### Installation